MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/opentelemetry-filter.md

 useAzureMonitor(config);
 ```

-> [!NOTE]
-> The Azure Monitor OpenTelemetry Distro for Node.js doesn't collect SQL telemetry by default.
-For more information on how to enable it, see []().

 ### [Python](#tab/python)

 > [!NOTE]
 > This example is specific to HTTP instrumentations.
-For database (SQL) instrumentations, there's currently no specific mechanism to filter out database telemetry.
+For other signal types, there's currently no specific mechanism available to filter out telemetry.
+Instead, a custom span processor is required.

-Exclude the URL with the `OTEL_PYTHON_EXCLUDED_URLS` environment variable:
+The following example shows how to exclude a certain URL from being tracked by using the `OTEL_PYTHON_EXCLUDED_URLS` environment variable:

 ```
 export OTEL_PYTHON_EXCLUDED_URLS="http://localhost:8080/ignore"
 ```

 Doing so excludes the endpoint shown in the following Flask example:

 ```python